Moto G6 Play Review: Overview & Price

-The G6 Play has a cool looking design and a nice big display that gives users a very good media experience, ideal for those who love to watch movies on there phone.
+The G6 Play has a cool looking design and a nice big display that gives users a very good media experience, ideal for those who love to watch movies on their phone.

-Performance does lack a little but that it so be expected when looking at the price tag for this phone, gamers may want to check out some of our other phone reviews to find something with a little more horsepower.
+Performance does lack a little but that is to be expected when looking at the price tag for this phone, gamers may want to check out some of our other phone reviews to find something with a little more horsepower.

 You may want to opt for the more expensive Moto G7 Plus if you require a little more performance power.